Roles: Interview, Teaching, Dance Research, Performance

-I am creating a performance with mental health patients as an artist-in-community with KultuuriKaupila, partnering with the Lähde! social services program in Ii, Finland.
+Worked with sharing the stories of mental health patients through butoh dance and performance, as an artist-in-community with KultuuriKaupila, partnering with the Lähde! social services program in Ii, Finland.

 We each have a unique phantasmagoria of identities from history, experiences, ideals, accidents ...
 It flickers in and out of time, stories, memories, emotions ...